Trams in Helsinki: Rolling stock

+Tram on line 13 on the street Pasilansilta in Pasila.

 As of November 2022, HKL has 122 tram units in scheduled passenger service.
 Additionally, there are trams in reserve and in charter use.
 The MLNRV I and II series (rebuilt Valmet Nr I and Valmet Nr II units) and Škoda Artic series comprise the city center fleet, and the light rail line 15 uses bidirectional Škoda Artic X54 units.

 In 2006–2011, all Valmet Nr II (at that point known as NRV II) vehicles underwent a major modification process in which a 6.5 m low-floor midsection was added to the tram.
 The type designation was changed to MLNRV II to reflect the modifications made, and the longer trams were re-introduced in traffic gradually as the modification works were completed.
 During the process, HKL also rebuilt ten of the older Nr I trams (at that point known as NRV II) in the same way, which brought the total number of MLNRV trams to 52 upon completion in mid-2014.

 The fully low-floor Variotram units, acquired in 1998–2003 from Adtranz (later Bombardier) and built by Transtech Oy in Otanmäki, proved to be unreliable, causing a shortage of operable trams.
 Starting in 2004, HKL purchased ten Duewag series second-hand trams from Mannheim in Germany to cover for the shortage.
 Eventually arrangements were made with Bombardier to keep a sufficient number of the units in operation.
 All of the Duewag units were either withdrawn or relegated to charter service by the end of 2014.
 All Variotrams were taken out of use in 2018 because of the problems.

 Beginning in 2013, HKL acquired 72 new Artic trams.
 They have a double-articulated, eight-axle design, are 27.3 m long and have 74 fixed seats, 14 foldable seats and space for 75 standing passengers.
 The design has a 100% low floor and conventional, turning bogies designed to run without problems on Helsinki's challenging old-fashioned track network.
 Two prototype units were delivered in 2013, and each entered passenger service approximately two months after delivery.
 The first unit of the production series (out of 70), no. 403, arrived in Helsinki in January 2016.
 In 2018 both prototype units were sold to Schöneiche bei Berlin tramway.

 Helsinki City Transport, the predecessor of Metropolitan Area Transport, has ordered 29 Artic X54 units for line 15, of which 15 are in service, and 23 for the Crown Bridges light rail lines.
 The first prototype unit arrived in Helsinki in April 2021.

 Metropolitan Area Transport announced a tender in October 2023 to acquire new rolling stock to replace the aging MLNRV fleet and to support new services.
 In October 2025, Metropolitan Area Transport chose Stadler Rail to build 30 unidirectional and 33 bi-directional units based on the Stadler Tango platform for €271 million to replace old rolling stock as well as to support the Vantaa light rail and West Helsinki light rail extensions to the network.